Orange-OpenSource/BaahBox-Arduino/README.md

 ## Build your own

-If you want to build your own Baah Box, check the documentation at https://github.com/Orange-OpenSource/BaahBox-Arduino/doc/img/BaahBox.
+If you want to build your own Baah Box, check the documentation at https://github.com/Orange-OpenSource/BaahBox-Arduino/doc/BaahBox.

 ## More links

 Here are four links pointing to all sides of the project.

+* The box (Arduino sources): https://github.com/Orange-OpenSource/BaahBox-Arduino
-* The box (Arduino sources, user manual and build documentation, stl files for the enclosure): https://github.com/Orange-OpenSource/BaahBox-Arduino
+* The box (user manual and build documentation, stl files for the enclosure): https://github.com/Orange-OpenSource/BaahBox-Arduino/doc/BaahBox
 * The iOS code: https://github.com/Orange-OpenSource/BaahBox-iOS
 * The Android code: https://github.com/Orange-OpenSource/BaahBox-Android
 * The assets: https://github.com/Orange-OpenSource/BaahBox-assets